haolinyang-hlyang/haolinyang-hlyang.github.io/_pages/about.md

 ---

 I am currently a first-year PhD student at Shanghai Jiao Tong University (SJTU), specializing in computer vision under the supervision of Prof. Weidi Xie.
-Prior to this, I obtained a B.E. in Computer Science from Beijing University of Posts and Telecommunications.
+Prior to this, I obtained a B.E. in Computer Science from Beijing University of Posts and Telecommunications (BUPT).
 During my undergraduate studies, I was fortunate to be advised by Prof. Li Yi at Tsinghua University.